npm package discovery and stats viewer.

 isEmpty() ⇒ boolean

-Check if the editor is empty or not.
+Check if the Editor is empty or not.

-setContent(content) ⇒ void
+setContent(content: string) ⇒ void

-Replace the editor with new content.
+Update the Editor with new content.

 Example: